Do Something

 Be extra prepared

 Are you new in the city?
 Or a first-time voter?
-Check out these maps to find your ward and division so you’ll know where to vote, and your City Council district so you know which candidates will be on your ballot.
+Find your ward and division so you’ll know where to vote, and your City Council district so you know which candidates will be on your ballot.

 As you may have heard, we’ve got new voting machines this fall and they’re pretty different than the ones we’ve been using since 2002.